Cordell Cleare

 Cordell Cleare (born December 5, 1965) is an American activist and politician from Harlem, New York City.
-A member of the Democratic Party, she has been politically active in Harlem since the late 1990s and is currently the state-senator for New York's 30th State Senate district.
+A member of the Democratic Party, she has been politically active in Harlem since the late 1990s.
+She is currently the state senator for New York's 30th State Senate district.

 Early life

 Cordell Cleare was raised in Harlem, where her family lived for four generations.

 Career

 Cleare worked for over 18 years for New York State Senator Bill Perkins and served as his chief of staff for several years.
 Cleare has served on the District #3 Community Education Council, and was a Community School Board member for six years.
 In 2008, Cleare campaigned for then-Senator Barack Obama's presidential run.
 In 2012, she supported Obama's run for re-election, and was a delegate to the Democratic National Convention.

 Cleare ran for New York City Council to represent District 9 in 2017, losing to her old boss Perkins.
 She ran again for that seat in 2021, with both her and Perkins losing to Kristin Richardson Jordan.

 On September 25, 2021, Cleare was selected by the Manhattan Democratic Committee to be the Democratic nominee in a special election for New York's 30th State Senate district.
 The district became vacant when incumbent Brian Benjamin was appointed Lieutenant Governor.
 However, it is so heavily Democratic that Cleare was effectively chosen as its next state senator.
 The special election occurred on November 2, 2021, and she won with over 88% of the vote.

 In March 2022, Congress member Carolyn Maloney endorsed State Senator Cleare for reelection.